folio-org/folio-org.github.io/guides/visibility-module-docs.md

 ## Assemble source-code map

-Note: This section is intended for FOLIO DevOps people.

 Explanation about how the [Source-code map](/source-code/map/) index is assembled and maintained:

 Details of each repository that is hosted at FOLIO GitHub are gathered automatically